ckopec-dev/Stem-Cheatsheets/Bash.md

 ### Show disk usage in current directory, inclusive
 `$ du -s`

+### Reference a USB drive

+Use $cat /etc/mtab to see name of device (usually near bottom).
+Then reference like any other directory.
+E.g. $ ls /media/user1/usbkey1

 ## File management

 The working directory is the current directory.
 Unless you tell the OS otherwise, all commands apply to your working directory.